electerious/basicLightbox/README.md

 	beforeClose: (instance) => {},
 	afterClose: (instance) => {},
 	/*
-	 * String containing HTML or function which returns a string of HTML.
-	 * Will be added before or after the content placeholder of the lightbox.
+	 * HTML that will be added before or after the content placeholder of the lightbox.
 	 */
 	beforePlaceholder: '',
 	afterPlaceholder: ''